General Terms and Conditions

 1. REGISTRATION AND PAYMENT

-1.3 If you are eligible to receive a discount (general courses for adults: loyalty discount, discount for schoolchildren, students, unemployed, pensioners or family; general courses for children and adolescents: family discount - meant for those who have attended summer courses, loyalty discount or any other special discount).
+1.2 If you are eligible to receive a discount (general courses for adults: loyalty discount, discount for schoolchildren, students, unemployed, pensioners or family; general courses for children and adolescents: family discount, loyalty discount).
 When applying for courses you must inform the Language Course Center about it by sending an e-mail to email@example.com or by calling 67 20 18 58.

 - Full price: € 20.00